SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 ### Knapsack problem:

-Consider we you have a basket that has a **capacity of 30kg** and a list of items.
+Consider you have a basket that has a **capacity of 30kg** and a list of items.
 You should pick the most expensive items and fill the basket with it, without exceeding the basket capacity.

 - Items list: